• Duration17 Days / 16 Nights

 What's Excluded

-• Client's personal climbing gear.
+• Client's climbing gear.

 • Hot shower and hot water during the trekking

-• Personal travel insurance, internet, phone calls and laundry service.
+• Personal travel insurance, internet, phone calls, and laundry service.

 • Rescue operation charge in case of emergency.

-• Gratitude and tips for guide and porters.
+• Tips for guide and porters.

 Availabilities